stdlib-js/stdlib/docs/make/README.md

 $ make test-summary
 ```

-To limit which tests are run, use the same environment variables recognized by `make list-tests`.
+To limit which tests are run, use the same environment variables recognized by `list-tests`.

 ``` bash
 # Run only the main test file for base math utils...